pachyderm/docs/content/staging/hcv/pgbouncer.md

   image:
     repository: pachyderm/pgbouncer
     tag: 1.16.1-debian-10-r82
-  resources:
+  resources: # defines resources in standard kubernetes format; unset by default.
     {}

     #limits:
     #  cpu: "1"
     #  memory: "2G"
     #requests:
     #  cpu: "1"
     #  memory: "2G"

-  # maxConnections specifies the maximum number of concurrent connections into pgbouncer.
+  maxConnections: 1000 # defines the maximum number of concurrent connections into pgbouncer.
-  maxConnections: 1000
-  # defaultPoolSize specifies the maximum number of concurrent connections from pgbouncer to the postgresql database.
+  defaultPoolSize: 20 # specifies the maximum number of concurrent connections from pgbouncer to the postgresql database.
-  defaultPoolSize: 20
 ```

-### pgbouncer

-This section is to configure the PGBouncer Postgres connection pooler.

-- `service.type` specifies the Kubernetes type of the pgbouncer service.
-The default is `ClusterIP`.

-- `resources` specifies resources and limits in standard kubernetes format.
-It is left unset by default.

-- `maxConnections` defaults to 1000